Billy Wilson (New Zealand rugby league): Switch to rugby league, Athletic RL club, and Wellington

 In 1912, after being banned from playing rugby union Billy Wilson made the switch to rugby league where he joined the Athletic club.
 He had not played any football in the 1911 season.
 In 1922 when he applied for reinstatement at the end of his career he said to the Wellington Rugby Union that he had just wanted to play football.
-The Wellington rugby league competition was newly formed in 1912 with the Athletic club's birth in May of that year.
+The Wellington rugby league competition was newly formed in 1912 with the Athletic club's birth in May that year.
 He played 9 matches for Athletic in their first season, mostly in the forwards but also some in the five eighth position.

 At the beginning of the season prior to the club matches starting he played for a Wellington team against a combined Petone and Hutt side, then against Hawke's Bay, which they won 37-24, before a more official Wellington debut match against Nelson on the ground at Duppa Street in Wellington.
 In August he played against Auckland at Victoria Park in a 16-0 loss.
-At the end of the season on September 7 he played against Canterbury with Wellington winning 5 to 4.
+At the end of the season on 7 September he played against Canterbury with Wellington winning 5 to 4.

 1913 was a busy season for Wilson as he played 13 matches for Athletic in the second row and loose forward position.
 He scored 10 tries and kicked a conversion.
-Then on August 9 he played in a Wellington trial match before being picked to play loose forward against Canterbury.
+Then on 9 August he played in a Wellington trial match before being picked to play loose forward against Canterbury.
 Canterbury won the match 30-29.
 He then played against Auckland at Victoria Park in Auckland before a crowd of 7,500.
 Wellington went down narrowly 12-11.
 Wellington then played Wanganui and won 22-6 before then taking on the touring New South Wales side.
 They lost the match 34-18 at Newtown Park.
 Wilson's final match of the season was against Auckland who were on tour.
 It was a slightly weaker Auckland side which even included their manager due to injuries they had sustained in their match with Taranaki days prior.
 Wellington ran out winners 33-18 in front of 1,800 spectators.
 This would be Wellington's last victory against Auckland until 1988.